interossiter/portfolio/README.md

 I will add mostly bioinformatic scripts that perform functions I've found useful.

 Most are pretty simple and focused on a single task.

+There are some simple bash scripts that are useful for bioinformatics.